VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   * Getting a B- in a class because you took detours teaching yourself extra related things is far more valuable
     * If the prof has a passion for what they teach, talk to them about it- you never know what doing that work might do for your grade 😉
   * The harder the classes and larger the course load, the less you'll learn.
-    * Honor's students often learn *less* because they don't have time to persue their own interests- speaking of:
+    * Honor's students often learn *less* because they don't have time to pursue their own interests- speaking of:
-* Find a creative outlet unrelated to your major, then find a way to tie it in to what you're learning.
+* Find a creative outlet unrelated to your major, then find a way to tie it into what you're learning.
   * For me this was music, doing DSP or designing circuits for audio

 ![](https://imgs.xkcd.com/comics/11th_grade.png)